“There is no one way to be a perfect mother–and a million ways to be a good one.”–Jill Churchill

 - doing repetitively boring activities,

-- engaging energy-sapping scenarios (complaining, arguing, bickering, etc),
+- engaging in energy-sapping scenarios (complaining, arguing, bickering, etc),

 - recognizing that our triggers to those things are internal work we have to do to be at peace and be a more effective parent,

 But parenting is absolutely one of the most meaningful things I have EVER DONE in my ENTIRE LIFE.
-(No hyperbole with those all-caps).
+(No hyperbole with that all-caps).

-I am grateful to each of my beauties for all the stories (so many stories), the memories, the growth, and the having a reason to truly show up on purpose in my homeschool & life.
+I am grateful to each of my beauties for all the stories (so many stories), the memories, the growth, and then have a reason to truly show up on purpose in my homeschool & life.